coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

-In either case, if no valid [image header](#sec-image-header) of either type passing the respective checksum verification is found at the storage volume's beginning when attempting to open a filesystem, neither a [regular CocoonFS static image header](#sec-static-image-header) nor a filesystem creation info header, then implementations are expected to check for the presence of a filesystem creation info header backup copy at the specified location.
+In either case, if no valid [image header](#sec-image-header) of either type passing the respective checksum verification is found at the storage volume's beginning when attempting to open a filesystem, neither a [regular CocoonFs static image header](#sec-static-image-header) nor a filesystem creation info header, then implementations are expected to check for the presence of a filesystem creation info header backup copy at the specified location.
 If one is found, and it passes its checksum verification, then the online filesystem creation procedure is supposed to get restarted from scratch.